Moment and Memory

 Screams of water and earth and man and

-Time, even the mean tabby cat that glides along
+A mean tabby cat that seems

-We played horse shoes and bocce and sometimes chess
+We played horseshoes and bocce and sometimes chess

-We watched old family tapes
+And we watched old family tapes

 And walked on the beach, and I hated licorice

-Between the times and signs and then
+Here between the times and signs and

-Sitting in the crab grass, drinking and dying and seeing and
+Drinking and dying and seeing and

-Being and living and lying and I
+Being and living and lying and

 This poem is about: